MeAmarP/meamarp.github.io/_posts/2023-05-17-cnn-series-lenet.md

   - One more aspect about LeNet-5 regarding activations is that,
     - for intermediate layers it used tanh
     - for final output layer radial basis function (RBF) network to classify images.
 - Architecture: LeNet-5's architecture is relatively simple by today's standards but was revolutionary at the time.
-It consists of the following layers,

 [LeNet](assets/img/lenet5.svg)